HackTestes/NVML-GPU-Control/README_PYPI.md

 * Temperature thresholds are now removed from initial information logs (it returns NOT_SUPPORTED on Linux 575.64.05, which caused all controls to fail)

 * It now reports the version of the program

+### 2.1.3.1

+* Control action now uses a separate worker process so it can better recover from failures (useful for retries)